jubin-park/game-masker-q/README.md

 `main.rb`

 ## How To Play
-All you have to do is pressing 4-direction keys.
-You have to move people to the left by pressing *Left* key, and move to the right them by *Right* key.
-For a particular person, you may have to press others, *Up/Down* key.
+All you have to do is pressing *4-direction* keys and *Space-bar* key.
+By default, You have to move people to the left by pressing *Left* key, and move to the right them by *Right* key.
+For a particular person, you may have to press others, *Up/Down* and *Space-bar* key.

 ## Sound Resource Credits
     filename: sounds/duskwalkin.wav